IMOS - Glossary

 S

-Settlement: Trades are marked to market every day, to give a better estimate of value, and the clearinghouse credits or debits the trader's account daily, until the settlement date, when the final payment is made.
+Settlement: Trades are marked to market every day, and the clearinghouse credits or debits the trader's account daily, until the settlement date.

-Statement of Facts (SOF): A list of port activities and the times they occurred, agreed on by the ship's Captain and the Agent, that is used for the laytime calculation.
+Statement of Facts (SOF): A list of port activities and the times they occurred, agreed on by the ship's Captain and the Agent, used for the laytime calculation.

 Stem: To take on bunkers.
 See Bunker.